Perimeter and Area

 Who doesn’t love Skittles??
 You can use this Candy Math Packet to practice perimeter and area, along with dozens of other math skills too!
 I really like using this as a math center, but it works for test prep or assessments too.

-And finally…would any of my math units feel complete without a good ole' set of task cards?
+And finally… would any of my math units feel complete without a good ole’ set of task cards?
 Of course not!
-The kids finished these task cards as their assessment.
+The kids finished these perimeter and area task cards as their assessment.
 I even have a few bonus cards in there for students to really show what they know.
-You can purchase these task cards HERE.
-They're also part of my huge perimeter and area bundle.